-SIR believes that price increases at most Ontario restaurants related to the minimum wage increase on January 1, 2018 contributed to a decline in full-service restaurant visits compared to the same periods in prior years.
 SIR also believes that new stricter legislation for impaired driving contributed to lower alcoholic beverage sales in full-service restaurants.

 SIR believes that the rapid growth of delivery services in commercial foodservice had negatively impacted the volume of guest visits to full-service restaurants prior to the pandemic.
 In addition, due to the nature of take-out and delivery orders, guests who choose these options were previously unable to order alcoholic beverages, which had contributed to a decline in beverage sales at SIR restaurants.
 Government regulations designed to support restaurants during the pandemic permitted sales of alcohol with take-out and delivery orders effective March 26, 2020.
-The Ontario government has now allowed bars and restaurants in the province to offer alcohol with take-out and delivery orders on a permanent basis.
+The Ontario government has since allowed bars and restaurants in the province to offer alcohol with take-out and delivery orders on a permanent basis.